Step 1 of 6

 The cost to install Myrtle Beach air conditioning, including the unit, ranges from around $3,000 to over $7,000 on average, according to home services company Home Advisor.
-But the price tag varies widely depending on the type of system you need and the condition of your existing air ducts.
+However the price tag varies widely depending on the type of system you need and the condition of your existing air ducts.

 Here’s more information about what goes into the cost and tips to help you save.